hexaxsoftwares/houx.js/README.md

 PixelJs excels at reactivity making it easier in building dynamic widgets.

 Let's create a button that increments a counter each time it's clicked:
-Notice how the button counter display responds to the user interaction
+Notice how the button counter displays responds to the user interaction

 ```javascript
 const { Template } = Pixel;